 A noted scholar of American vernacular music and author of the critically acclaimed Long Lost Blues: The Rise of Blues in American Popular Culture.

 Dr. Muir has been directing choral and instrumental groups for more than 25 years in the UK and US.
-He is founder and director of The Singing Songbirds, an inclusive community singing group based in Mount Kisco, N.Y.
+He is director of the Virtual Songbirds, an inclusive, online singing community which he founded during the pandemic lockdown in 2020.